Aarhus-Psychiatry-Research/CARE-ML/README.md

 The specific pipeline can be utilised and adapted for future research by researchers in the CDR.
 However, the framework and considerations implemented in this pipeline, such as the temporal considerations, evaluating on a held-out test set and thorough evaluation, is generalisable and can be utilised in other ML contexts.

-In the following sections, we will present 0) the terminology at the core of this pipeline, 1) how to install this package, 2) the project organisation, and 3) go through the functionality within each of module.
+In the following sections, we will present 0) the terminology at the core of this pipeline, 1) how to install this package, 2) the project organisation, and 3) go through the functionality within each of module that allow future research to investigate additional hyperparameters and

 <a id="terminology"></a>
 ## 2. Terminology